 He wrote that God “chose us in Christ before the foundation of the world to be holy and unblemished before him” (Ephesians 1:4).
 What has Paul taught us?

-First, Paul identified himself with us as those in Christ.
+First, Paul has identified himself with us as those who are in Christ.

 Second, we can know that before the world even began, God had a clear goal for what would be done for those of us who would be in Christ.
 We would be holy and unblemished in his sight.

-We can know who we are before our God.
+We can know about our standing before our God!
 This transforms our outlook on life.
 No guilt.
 No doubt.
-We can feel good about who we are.
+We can feel good about who we are as God’s people.
 We can live with confidence and approach God’s throne unashamed and without fear, not because of what we have achieved, rather because of what God has done for us in Christ.
 God deserves praise for such a wonderful and gracious plan that so profoundly impacts our lives.

 This is where I would like to end this article.
 However, I cannot because of a circulating idea.
 Let’s return to the letter from the chemistry department.